evil-meow/owl-of-athena/README.md

 ### v0.2

 - [ ] Auto add EVILMEOW_REGISTRY_TOKEN repository secret to Github
+- [ ] Create a single file per folder in kustomization so we can easily remove things

 ### v0.3

 - [ ] Notify failed deployments in Slack
 - [ ] Notify failed builds in Slack

+### v0.4

+- [ ] Watch owl.yaml for changes and update the descriptors

 ### v1.0

+- [ ] Catalog of services in database
 - [ ] API to create new services from owlgithub.com
 - [ ] Create Sentry entry
 - [ ] Push dashboards to grafana